 - The UCLan Undergraduate Research Society funds conference visits and organises special events for students.

 - Choose from a wide range of courses across a strong academic portfolio: from Forensic Chemistry to Fashion Brand Management; from Architecture to Journalism; including respected courses in Dentistry and Pharmacy.

 - Many UCLan courses are accredited by professional and statutory bodies.

 - Strong focus on employability for all courses.
 As a result of close links with a huge range of employers such as BAE Systems, the NHS, BNFL and NASA, visitors from industry contribute to career development activity while students can undertake short-term internships and longer-term work placements to gain essential work experience and enhance employability skills.

-- UCLan is one of the country’s most entrepreneurial and business friendly universities, according to the 2012 Higher Education Business and Community Interaction Survey.
-The University came top in the North West and third in the UK for generating student start-up businesses.
-Around a sector-leading 70% of those businesses are still thriving three years on.
+- UCLan is one of the country’s most entrepreneurial universities, according to the latest Higher Education Business and Community Interaction Survey.

 - Over £100 million recently invested in teaching, learning and leisure facilities, including new buildings, improved learning technology and world-class sporting facilities.

 - 24/7 access to a recently refurbished library with a fantastic range of facilities including group and individual study pods, laptops to borrow and a cafe.

 - Excellent online resources, available 24/7 and accessible remotely,

 - 24-hour access to computers, with more than 1,500 situated throughout the university plus Wi-Fi available throughout the campus.